VKCOM/statshouse/website/docs/guides/configure-metric.md

 :::important
 A metric type affects the range of
 [descriptive statistics](view-graph#desriptive-statistics-available-for-a-metric) available for your metric to view and analyze.
-For example, you cannot calculate the sum for unique counters (you can, but this sum is meaningless); and percentiles are available for values only.
+For example, you cannot calculate the sum for unique metrics (you can, but this sum is meaningless); and percentiles are available for values only.

 See more about [enabling percentiles](#enable-percentiles) and [showing the proper descriptive statistics](#aggregation) in the UI.
 :::

 > "Which metric types are available in StatsHouse?"